 1. SLOW DOWN –

 Whether you actively participate or not, the whole city is caught up in hustle and bustle mode.
-Yoga offers you the chance to stop, gain perspective and return to the present moment.
+Yoga offers you the chance to pause, gain perspective and return to the present moment.
 It also activates your parasympathetic nervous system responsible for calming the mind and relieving stress symptoms like insomnia, indigestion and aches and pains.
 Meditation, slow flows and restorative yoga is ideal.

 2. BOOST HAPPY HORMONES –